© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of medieval town is a scheduled monument protected by Historic England under reference 1004991.
 View the official record →

-Site of medieval town is a scheduled ancient monument in Lincolnshire recording the remains of a medieval settlement.
+Site of medieval town is a scheduled ancient monument in Lincolnshire recording the archaeological remains of a medieval settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004991.

 Site of medieval town is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004991.